 A few weeks ago, I finally decided to take a couple of paintings I didn’t like off my living room wall.
 Before I knew it, I realized that I had cleared away a patch of wall big enough to accommodate the home theater screen I’ve always wanted.
 So I set out to find the best — and quietest — home projector on the market.

-Thankfully, we’ve moved past having to put up with noisy appliances — as I’ve proven time and again.
+Thankfully, we’ve moved past having to put up with noisy appliances.
 So today, I’m going to show you the quietest projectors on the market right now.
-Before I get to my list, I’ll present a shopping guide that’ll be helpful whether or not you’re specifically looking for a quiet device.
-But if you’re not completely sold on getting a projector for your home in the first place — allow me to convince you.
+But before I get to my list, I’ll present a shopping guide that’ll be helpful whether or not you’re specifically looking for a quiet device.

 Well, although digital projectors don’t have spinning reels, they usually do have cooling fans.
 After all, the only way they’re able to project moving images is by having a powerful light source inside them.
 And where there is light — there is heat; so fans are kind of a necessary component.
 So if you do hear whirring noises coming from your projector, you can blame them on the fan.

-Still, I believe that most of the projectors on my list only produce about 30 or 40 decibels of noise.
+Still, I believe that most of the projectors on my list only produce about 30 or 40 decibels of noise, some units even less.
 That’s pretty much whisper-quiet.
 Add to that whichever audio that ends up playing over the projections, and you basically won’t hear a peep from your new projector.

 If your silent projector does start making strange noises at some point, you can always open it up and check out the fan.
 Chances are that the fan is just a bit clogged, and the noise will disappear as soon as you get rid of the dust.
 If it works on your computer, it should work in this case, too.